Learning to Discover Iterative Spectral Algorithms: Abstract

 \section{Abstract}

 We introduce \framework, a neural network framework for discovering iterative spectral algorithms for large-scale numerical linear algebra and numerical optimization.
-Our self-supervised models adapt to input operators using coarse spectral information (e.g., eigenvalue estimates and residual norms), and they predict recurrence coefficients for computing or applying a matrix polynomial tailored to a downstream task.
+Our self-supervised models adapt to input operators using coarse spectral information (e.g., eigenvalue estimates and residual norms), and predict recurrence coefficients for computing or applying a matrix polynomial tailored to a downstream task.
 The effectiveness of \framework relies on three ingredients: an architecture whose inference pass implements short, executable numerical linear algebra recurrences; efficient training on small synthetic problems with transfer to large-scale real-world operators; and task-defined objectives that enforce the desired approximation or preconditioning behavior across the range of spectral profiles represented in the training set.
-We apply \framework to discovering algorithms for representative numerical linear algebra tasks: accelerating matrix-function approximation; accelerating sparse linear solvers; and spectral filtering/preconditioning for eigenvalue computations.
-On real-world matrices, the learned procedures deliver orders-of-magnitude improvements in accuracy and/or reductions in iteration count, relative to basic baselines.
-We also find clear connections to classical theory: the induced polynomials often exhibit near-equiripple, near-minimax behavior characteristic of Chebyshev polynomials.
+We apply \framework to discovering algorithms for representative tasks on spd matrices: accelerating matrix function approximation; accelerating sparse linear solvers; and spectral filtering/preconditioning for eigenvalue computations.
+On real-world matrices, the learned procedures deliver up to order-of-magnitude improvements in accuracy and/or reductions in iteration count, relative to spectrum-agnostic baselines.
+We find clear connections to classical theory: the induced polynomials may exhibit equioscillation behavior characteristic of Chebyshev polynomial approximation.
+The code is available at: \href{https://github.com/zihanghliu/AutoSpec}{https://github.com/zihanghliu/AutoSpec}.